Barnsley Gardens: History

-Origin: Barnsley acquired the land from the state of Georgia after acquiring it from the Cherokee nation.
+Barnsley acquired 10,000 acre of land from the state of Georgia after acquiring it from the Cherokee nation.
 The land was then divided into 160-acre plots.
-The original manor at Barnsley Resort was built for Godfrey's wife Julia.
-Before it was completed, Julia fell ill and died, and Barnsley suspended its construction.
+The original manor at Barnsley Resort was built for Godfrey's wife Julia, surrounded by rare trees and shrubs from afar afield as Norway.
+Before the mansion was completed, Julia fell ill and died, and Barnsley suspended its construction.
 Later, he said he felt her presence at the site telling him to finish the house for him and his children.
 The mansion was built in the style of an Italian villa by the landscape architect Andrew Jackson Downing.
-Barnsley lost his fortune during the Civil War and later moved to New Orleans before he died in 1873.
+Barnsley lost his fortune during the Civil War (during which the home was burned as part of the Sherman's March to the Sea) and later moved to New Orleans before he died in 1873.

 Barnsley's descendants continued to live at Woodlands until the roof of the main house was blown off by a tornado in 1906.
 Barnsley's granddaughter, Adelaide Saylor, and her family who were living there at the time, moved into the kitchen wing and the main house was never restored, and eventually fell to ruins.
 In 1988 Prince Hubertus Fugger purchased the estate and began a major project to stabilize the ruins and rescue and restore the gardens.
 The original boxwood hedges planted in the early 1840s still survived and had grown up into a thicket of small trees and vines.
 These were carefully cut back over a number of years to reveal the interweaving paths and flower beds of the original parterre garden.
 This is now one of the few surviving antebellum gardens of the southern United States.